Resonant-cavity-enhanced photo detector: Detection speed of RCE photodiodes

 For a high-speed detector for a small value of L, as α is very small, η becomes very small (η<<1).
 This shows for an optimum value of quantum efficiency the bandwidth has to sacrifice.

 A p-i-n RCE photodetector can reduce the absorption region to a much smaller scale.
 In this case the carriers need to traverse a smaller distance as well, L1 (< L) and L2 (< L) for electrons and holes respectively.

 The length of L1 and L2 can also be optimized to match the delay between the hole and electron drift.
-And the transition bandwidth becomes:
+Afterwards, the transition bandwidth is given by:

 As in most of semiconductors $v_e$ is more than $v_h$ the bandwidth increases drastically.

-It’s been reported that for a large device of L=0.5μm 64 GHz of bandwidth can be achieved and a small device of L=0.25μm can give 120 GHz bandwidth, whereas conventional photodetectors have a bandwidth of 10–30 GHz.
+It has been reported that for a large device of L=0.5 μm 64 GHz of bandwidth can be achieved and a small device of L=0.25 μm can give 120 GHz bandwidth, whereas conventional photodetectors have a bandwidth of 10–30 GHz.